arangodb/arangodb/Documentation/DocuBlocks/Rest/Queries/put_api_query_properties.md

 @startDocuBlock put_api_query_properties
 @brief changes the configuration for the AQL query tracking

-@RESTHEADER{PUT /_api/query/properties, Changes the properties for the AQL query tracking, replaceProperties}
+@RESTHEADER{PUT /_api/query/properties, Changes the properties for the AQL query tracking, setQueryCacheProperties}

 @RESTBODYPARAM{enabled,boolean,required,}
 If set to *true*, then queries will be tracked.
 If set to